zachazar/homepage-react/src/posts/evaluate-startup-ideas.md

 **What is the problem and who have it?**

 _The problem is everything - so let's only talk about the problem first.
 What are the pain points?
-Who are the personas that are encountering this problem?_
+Do I know any specific people who have the problem (red flag if not)?
+General personas of those people?_

+> Note: we should try to become experts on the problem during the Validation phase.

 **How can I solve that problem?**